-If you’re set to be living in a foreign country and want to grow your faith, you’ll find lots of ways to do that, especially if you’re a member of the LDS church.
-International Language Programs isn’t sponsored by the Church of Jesus Christ of Latter Day Saints, but a lot of our volunteers are LDS, which made a visit from one of the church's leaders, Elder Renlund, that much more impactful.
+If you’re set to be living in a foreign country and want to grow your faith, you’ll find lots of ways to do that, especially if you’re a member of the Church of Jesus Christ Of Latter-Day Saints.
+International Language Programs isn’t sponsored by the Church of Jesus Christ of Latter Day Saints, but a lot of our volunteers are members of that religion. which made a visit from one of the church's leaders, Elder Renlund, that much more impactful.

 Looking for LDS volunteer opportunities?
 Haiti is a great spot for you - here's a guide to answer all of your questions about volunteering in Haiti!

-We’ve talked to Samantha H. who’s currently volunteering in Haiti, which is one of ILP’s humanitarian programs (learn way more about that, right here).
-Samantha and her ILP group were able to experience Elder’s Renlund’s visit first hand and see how it impacted the members of that Haiti ward.
+We’ve talked to Samantha H. who’s currently volunteering at the orphanage in Haiti, which is one of ILP’s humanitarian programs.
+Samantha and her ILP group were able to experience Elder’s Renlund’s visit firs hand and see how it impacted the members of that Haiti ward.
 Here’s what she had to say: